Dodge Super Bee: 1971 Chrysler B platform

-The moniker was discontinued in the domestic market until the 2007 Super Bee, the LX platform based Charger SRT-8.
+The moniker was discontinued in the domestic market until the 2007 Super Bee, a version of the LX platform based Charger SRT8.

 Mexican Valiant Super Bee

 1970-1976

 In 1970, Chrysler of Mexico introduced the new Dodge Super Bee as a replacement for the company's previous sports car product, the Plymouth Barracuda.
 As the production and sale costs of the third-generation Barracuda in Mexico were too high, Dodge adapted the semi-fastback A-Body platform and introduced the Super Bee at the beginning.

 The Super Bee was only available with the V8 318 engine (270 hp) and either a four-speed or three-speed manual transmission.
 The 1970 model was virtually identical to the Plymouth Duster (known in Mexico as the "Valiant Duster"), with side stripes and the Super Bee decals.

 In 1971, Dodge differentiated the Super Bee from the Duster, by using the grille from the American Dodge Demon.
 The model's body was modified on one further occasion, in 1972, and, by 1973, the front of the Dodge Dart became the standard design for the entire A Body line-up; the Duster, Super Bee, Valiant, and Dart all consisted of the same front grille, with the rear tail lights constituting the only difference between the Super Bee and the Valiant.
 However, in 1976, the final year for the A body cars, the front grille of the Plymouth model became the standard design.

 The Valiant Super Bee was equipped with the 318 V8 engine, with 270 hp, from 1970 to 1974; from 1975 to 1976, it contained the 360 V8 engine, with 270 hp—these engines had more power in Mexico than in the US, as Mexican anti-pollution laws were less strict in comparison to the US.
 Over the years, these models only received minor changes, such as new grilles, rear panels, and tail lights.
 The first generation was produced from 1970 to 1976; during the fall of 1975, Chrysler introduced the new F Body cars: the Dodge Aspen and Plymouth Volare (as 1976 models), while the Aspen R/T and Volare Road Runner were released as the sports versions.